billwiliams/audio_web_player/README.md

-audio_web_player
+Audio_web_player
 ================

-A very simple HTML5 audio player.
+A very simple HTML5 audio web player.

 You don't find your music on Grooveshark/Deezer/Spotify/.. ?
 You don't want to install/configure your own web based audio/video streaming like Subsonic or Ampache ?